What you'll Study

 Module content:

-This module is designed for Level 5 Modern Language or English Language students intending to spend a year abroad and/or considering teaching English as Foreign Language.
+This module is designed for Level 5 students intending to spend a year abroad and/or considering teaching English as Foreign Language.
 It is also suitable for students of all disciplines interested in a career in TEFL.
 Students will develop their knowledge of English grammar and structure and acquire a basic understanding of the communicative approach to teaching English as a Foreign Language.
 Students will also be introduced to a range of methods of teaching, learning and assessment.
 This knowledge will be applied practically in the planning of motivating learning activities and lesson structures, utilising the loop input approach.
 Students will also be acquainted with a variety of language learning resources.
-To complement their theoretical knowledge students will also be provided with practical teaching experience, ideally with authentic foreign learners of English, where they will have to opportunity to experiment with various learning and assessment techniques.
-Some teaching practice will also be in the form of micro-teaching sessions with peers on the module.
+To complement their theoretical knowledge students will also be provided with practical teaching experience, with authentic foreign learners of English, where they will have to opportunity to apply various learning and assessment techniques.

 Module aims:

-- To introduce students to a range of teaching and learning materials
+5. To introduce students to a range of teaching and learning materials.

 Module content: